Orckestra/C1-CMS-Foundation/Website/Composite/console/README.md

 Be sure to look at the README files in the subdirectories of this folder, and in the `/Website/Composite/test/unit/` folder.

+Also see the `architecture.md` document for further explanation of overall architectural thoughts.

 ## Development

 In order to install the required libraries and run tests and build scripts, you will need to verify the following: